johnrsibert/JonzPandemic/index.md

 course of the Covid-19 pandemic in the United States.
 The NYT updates these data continuously and make them freely available [online](https://github.com/nytimes/covid-19-data).
-More recently, the Times has created a
-[Covid-19 tracker](https://www.nytimes.com/interactive/2020/us/covid-cases-deaths-tracker.html) that you can use to check out what is happening in places you care about.
+More recently, the Times has created an excellent interactive [Covid-19 tracker](https://www.nytimes.com/interactive/2020/us/covid-cases-deaths-tracker.html) that you can use to check out what is happening in places you care about.
 **Thanks and kudos** to the New York Times and the folks who maintain [GitHub](https://github.com/) for these vital public services.